 According to the policy by the MSD of Martinsville Board of Education, students are required to remain on the school grounds from the time of their arrival until the time of their departure at the scheduled dismissal time.
-Parents can bring lunch for their child, but lunches cannot be delivered for groups of students.
+Parents can bring lunch for their student,however, no fast food or restaurant deliveries are allowed.
+Lunches cannot be delivered for groups of students.
 Please Note: To avoid classroom disruptions, deliveries of flowers, balloons, and birthday cakes/treats are prohibited at school.